elunna/nerfhack-changelog/README.md

 ### WIZARD
 * Wizards start with a cloak of protection instead of magic resistance.
-* Wizards always start with the spellbook of magic missile.
+* Wizards never receive magic missile in their starting inventory.
 * Wizards are able to sense magic fountains.

 **Skill adjustments for wizards:**